-Our Mathematics Learning Support Centre provides free maths and statistical support to all undergraduate students, on a one-to-one or small group basis.
-We also run workshops on different topics throughout the year.
-Due to Covid-19, most of our support will be online in semester one.
-Our online drop-in classes and workshops will be run in virtual classrooms through the Brightspace.
-There is no need to make an appointment, just drop in to one of our virtual classrooms!
-The drop-in class schedule will be posted to our website and on Brightspace.
+Our Mathematics Learning Support Centre offers free mathematics and statistics support to all undergraduate students on a one-to-one or small group basis.
+There is no need to make an appointment, just simply drop in with your questions, and one of our experienced tutors will assist you.
+The drop-in class schedule will be posted on the MLSC's Brightspace module.

 Study Smart Workshops

-Throughout the academic year our National Learning Network (NLN) Educational Support Service offers study smart workshops in topics such as: Essay Planning and Writing; Avoiding Procrastination; Referencing; Proof-Reading and Study Skills.
-For further details visit our website here.
+Throughout the academic year, our National Learning Network (NLN) Educational Support Service offers study smart workshops in topics such as Essay Planning and Writing; Avoiding Procrastination; Referencing; Proof-Reading and Study Skills.

 Peer mentors are TU Dublin students who have volunteered to support incoming first-year students and have been trained to assist you in a range of matters confidentially and respectfully.
 You can ask questions about your course, assignments, exams and other issues.
 The mentors will share what they have learned to support you (their mentees).
 This will help you to understand your own experiences better, to feel more comfortable in novel situations and to develop skills to take on new challenges.